eugenioLR/ImageEvolution/README.md

 I got the idea from https://github.com/antirez/shapeme and I have plans to implement this with triangles in the same way as well.

+To test this program run the "genImg.py" script and you should see a black window, it should slowly turn into the image "Pepe.png"